-The library provides six public computers in the adult's area with Internet access and various general applications.
-There is also a computer in the children's area with Internet access and games.
-In addition, a printer, copier, and scanner are provided for public use.
-Printing, copying, and scanning cost 10¢ per page.
+The library provides six public computers in the adults' area with Internet access and various general applications.
+There is also a computer in the children's area with a multitude of learning games.
+A monochrome printer, a color printer, a laser copier, and a scanner are provided for public use.
+Monochrome printing or copying costs 10¢ per page, single-sided, or 20¢ double-sided.
+Color printing is 40¢ per page, single sided, or 80¢ double-sided.

 YOU ARE REQUIRED TO SIGN IN AT THE CIRCULATION DESK AND AGREE TO THE FOLLOWING RULES: